Standard 8 mm film: Manufacturers

 The first camera produced was Kodak's own Cine Kodak Eight Model 20.
 Like many subsequent cameras, it was extremely simple and powered by clockwork.
 In 1932, Siemens & Halske Berlin produced a line of small 16 mm cameras which actually used this new film size as its film as well as making a Standard 8 version that had a Std.
 8 gate and also had a film cartridge which overcame the mid-film fog by just flipping over the cartridge.
 The Swiss company Paillard-Bolex SA introduced its first 8 mm camera in 1938 and its first 'pocket' 8 mm camera aimed squarely at the amateur market, the L-8, in 1942.
 Bolex cameras and projectors continued to occupy the high end of the market.
 In the US, Bell and Howell introduced an 8 mm projector in 1934, and in 1935, the Filmo Straight Eight camera, using pre-prepared 8 mm wide film.
 Standard 8 mm equipment was also manufactured by Carl Zeiss, Siemens & Halske Berlin, the Austrian firm Eumig, Fuji (as Fujica), and Canon, amongst others.

 Eastman Kodak officially discontinued manufacture of the film in 1992.
 However, private marketed film by a "major U.S. manufacturer" (of which only one company could possibly qualify) has continued until at least late 2011.
 There are many cameras still in use by film students, hobbyists, and other amateurs worldwide.
 In the Summer of 2003, John Schwind and Karl Borowski had the distinction of convincing Karen K. Dumont, an employee of this "major manufacturer" to produce the last new variant of type K-14 film stock ever coated, dubbed "Cine Chrome 40A."
 This was the first new introduction of a type K-14 stock since 1988, a 40-speed, tungsten-balanced film to offset the discontinuation of "Cine Chrome 25," another K-14 product.
 This film was kept in production until 2006, coinciding with the discontinuation of Kodachrome 40A in that same year.

-Foma R-100 film also continues to be produced by the European manufacturer Foma.
+The Czech manufacturer Foma also continues to produce both negative and reversal black-and-white film in various formats including Standard 8 mm.
+Various stocks, both color and black-and-white, are also available, finished by the German company Wittner-Cinetec.